+Readiness

-Readiness Health challenges among communities of color
+Health challenges among communities of color

 The region's African Americans have particularly high rates of obesity, diabetes, and asthma.
 Latinos are at high risk of being overweight and obese but have rates of diabetes and asthma close to the overall average.
-While Asian or Pacific Islander residents have the lowest rates of being overweight and obese, they have the close to second highest rate of adult diabetes, along with Latinos.
-Residents who identify as two or more races have the highest rate of asthma of any group, but the lowest rate of adult diabetes.
+Whites do better than average on all measures except for asthma.
+Despite having lower obesity rates, Asians or Pacific Islanders have higher-than-average rates of diabetes.

+Black adults face above-average obesity, diabetes, and asthma rates, while Latinos have high rates of being overweight and obese

+Adult Overweight and Obesity Rates by Race/Ethnicity, 2012

+Adult Diabetes Rates by Race/Ethnicity, 2012

+Adult Asthma Rates by Race/Ethnicity, 2012

 Source: Centers for Disease Control and Prevention.
 Universe includes adults ages 18 and older.
-Note: Data represent a 2008 through 2012 average.

 Source: Centers for Disease Control and Prevention.
 Universe includes adults ages 18 and older.
-Note: Data represent a 2008 through 2012 average.

 Source: Centers for Disease Control and Prevention.
 Universe includes adults ages 18 and older.
-Note: Data represent a 2008 through 2012 average.